elucat9/eat-da-burger/README.md

-u9 uuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuuu,
-Before You Begin
+#EAT-DA-BURGER!
+Restaurant App
+###Tools and tech: Node Express, Handlebars, MySQL, javascript, JQuery, ORM
-Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.

-Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.
+This restaurant app allow users to input the names of burgers they'd like to eat.
+When the user submits a burger's name, the app will display the burger as a button under the "To be eaten:" heading, waiting to be devoured.

-Each burger in the waiting area also has a Devour it! button.
-When the user clicks it, the burger will move to the right side of the page.
+When the user clicks on a burger, the burger will move down under the "Eaten:" heading.

-Your app will store every burger in a database, whether devoured or not.
+Every burger is stored in the database, whether eaten or not.

-O'''''lp''